Risclover/reduncrate/README.md

 <br/>

 <p>
-  Logged-in Users can checkout their current cart to complete their purchase, and see that reflected in thei order history.
+  Logged-in Users can checkout their current cart to complete their purchase, and see that reflected in their order history.
 </p>

 ![checkout-cart](./gifs/checkout-cart.gif)